vernonclarke/Day_R_analysis/README.md

 2. The upper hinge is the median of the upper half of the data set (again not including the overall median if the number of data points is odd).

-This method is somewhat akin to R's Type 1 method for calculating quantiles, also known as the "inverted empirical distribution function."
+This method is somewhat akin to R's 'Type 1' method for calculating quantiles, also known as the "inverted empirical distribution function."

 The `quantile` function in R with the option `type=1` in R's default `boxplot`, the applied method is close to, but not exactly the same as, Tukey's original 'hinge' method.